 Godney Britney Spears.

 We often let the momentum behind an organization or movement die along with the presiding leader of a given time.
 Aspects you appreciate about others are things you should ingrain into yourself.
-You make the choice to be better; it is not a matter of “can” but a matter of “will.”
+You choose to be better; it is not a matter of "can" but a matter of "will."
 Building trust in yourself allows you to improve your circumstance.
-Do that with such tenacity that you become your own monument to humankind.
+Do that with such tenacity that you become your monument to humankind.

 In Practice: Your role models and mentors have flaws; expect that.
 If they are ethical leaders, they recognize they are no better than you (see: the 1st Commandment).
 If not, then you have discovered a way to rise above them.
 Flaws or baggage are not a reason to "cancel" another person - only a sign that they are human and should not have been worshiped in the first place.

-“Do not take the name of the Lord in vain.”
+"Do not take the name of the Lord in vain."
 In other words, chill out.
 Life is only a contest if you make it so (more later), so relax a little bit.
-Stop virtue-signalling via Twitter, or at all.
+Stop virtue-signaling via Twitter (at all, really).
 No one is required to care about how you look, what you write, or what you do.
-In fact, most won’t care unless you directly impact their standard of living.
+Most won't care unless you directly impact their standard of living.

 "Remember the Sabbath and keep it holy" can be re-framed to mean that you should take time to appreciate your life and work at regular intervals.
 Those could be weekly (sermons), daily (prayers), or in coordination with U.S. federal holidays.

-Resentment leads to anger, fear and hate.
-Consider how much of American politics is wrapped up in events which happened dozens or hundreds of years ago.
+Resentment leads to anger, fear, and hate.
+Consider how much of American politics is wrapped up in events that happened dozens or hundreds of years ago.
 Those who harbor resentment are keen to build upon it.
 It festers in the back of their minds, influencing every thought about a person or topic.

 Feeling slighted by someone you trust can be an emptying experience.
 Ethical leaders learn to let go.
 This is what, "Honor your father and mother" means.

-“You shall not kill/murder” – When threatened, an animal makes itself appear bigger and a leader institutes rules (i.e. a threat of force).
+"You shall not kill/murder" - When threatened, an animal makes itself appear bigger and a leader institutes rules.
 Aggression is a tool for those who feel threatened, and it can lead to self-destruction if employed carelessly.
 We are adults now.
-Bullying isn’t chill.
+Bullying isn't chill.